GNeki4/urfuwmbot/README.md

 # urfuwmbot
-Telegram bot for organizing queues at public laundries This bot is created using Google Sheets and Telegram api's.
+Telegram bot for organizing queues at public laundries\n This bot is created using Google Sheets and Telegram api's.